Search Menu Toggle

 Arrow icon

 We know we need to do our bit to conserve water and help the environment.
 We’re investing heavily to reduce leakage by 20% by 2025.
-We beat our leakage target and reduced leakage by 15.8% in 2022/23 against a goal of 14%.
-We’ve driven leakage down to its lowest ever level we’ve had as a company and will maintain our focus on this key area.
+We beat our leakage target and reduced leakage by 18.3% in 2023/24 against a target goal of 17% We’ve driven leakage down to its lowest ever level we’ve had as a company and will maintain our focus on this key area.
 However, we know we must do better and need to do much more, which is why we are using new innovative methods and technologies, such as artificial intelligence and digital networks, to find and fix leaks faster than ever before, with the aim to reduce leakage by 50% by 2050.

 Enable Recite